-7. ADJOURNMENT
+10.ADJOURNMENT

+11. PRIVATE DISCUSSION BETWEEN AUDITORS AND AUDIT COMMITTEE

+(The committee will excuse staff in order to provide for a private conversation with both the external and internal auditors)

+Limestone District School Board

+Limestone District School Board is situated on traditional territories of the Anishinaabe & Haudenosaunee.

+SEE YOURSELF IN LIMESTONE

+Subject: 2021-22 Annual Report on Internal Audit Activities

+Presented by: Geneviève Segu, Regional Internal Audit Manager

+Pasquale L'orfano, Internal Auditor

+Meeting Date: September 19th, 2022

+Introduction

-Subject: 2019-20 Annual Report on Internal Audit Activities Presented by: Geneviève Segu, Regional Internal Audit Manager Meeting Date: September 14, 2020 Introduction The Ontario East Regional Internal Audit Team (RIAT)'s work is regulated and guided by the following three main documents: • Ontario Regulation 361/10: Audit Committees1 (The Regulation); • The Regional Internal Audit Mandate (The Mandate); and • The International Professional Practices Framework (The Framework) from the Institute of Internal Auditors (IIA).
+The Ontario East Regional Internal Audit Team (RIAT)'s work is regulated and guided by the following three main documents:

+- Ontario Regulation 361/10: Audit Committees1 (The Regulation); - The Regional Internal Audit Charter (The Charter); and - The International Professional Practices Framework (The Framework) from the Institute of Internal Auditors (IIA).

 In accordance with these documents, the RIAM is pleased to present the Ontario-East RIAT's Annual Activities Report (the Report) to the Audit Committee.
+The contents of the Report include essential requirements under the Regulation, the Charter and the Framework, such as:

+- A confirmation of the independence of the audit activities; - A description of its function: - A confirmation of conformance with the Code of Ethics; and - A summary of the 2021-22 activities.

+Charter & Purpose

-The contents of the Report include essential requirements under the Regulation, the Mandate and the Framework, such as: • A confirmation of the independence of the audit activities; • A description of its function; • A confirmation of conformance with the Code of Ethics; and • A summary of the 2019-20 activities.
-Mandate & Purpose Audit Committee members reviewed and approved the Ontario East Regional Internal Audit Team (RIAT)'s mandate at the September 2019 meeting.
-The mandate defines the purpose of the RIAT to "provide independent, objective assurance and consulting services designed to add value and improve the district school boards' operations in the Ontario East region."
-As per Ministry guidelines, Regional Internal Audit Teams across the province have developed an internal audit mandate, posted on their Host Board's website.
-No changes have taken place with this mandate since its presentation to the Committee in September 9, 2019.
-The mandate is appended to this memorandum for your review and approval (see Appendix 1).
+Audit Committee members reviewed and approved the Ontario East Regional Internal Audit Team (RIAT)'s charter at the September 2021 meeting.

+The charter defines the purpose of the RIAT to "provide independent, objective assurance and consulting services designed to add value and improve the district school boards' operations in the Ontario East region."
+As per Ministry guidelines, Regional Internal Audit Teams across the province have developed an internal audit charter, posted on their Host Board's website.